dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/da1.md

 1. In another browser window, select the **Delete** link for the same movie, and then delete the movie.
 1. In the previous browser window, post changes to the movie.

-Production code may want to detect concurrency conflicts.
+Production code may want to detect additional concurrency conflicts such as multiple clients editing an entity at the same time.
 See [Handle concurrency conflicts](xref:data/ef-rp/concurrency) for more information.

 ### Posting and binding review